algorand/py-algorand-sdk/test/integration/BLACKBOX_README.md

 ### EDRA: Exploratory Dry Run Analysis

-Let's expand our investigation from a single dry-run to to multiple runs or a **run sequence**.
+Let's expand our investigation from a single dry-run to multiple runs or a **run sequence**.
 In other words, given a sequence of inputs, observe _assertable properties_ for the corresponding executions, and conjecture some program invariants.
 To aid in the investigation we'll generate a report in CSV format (Comma Separated Values) where:

 * columns represent _assertable properties_ of dry-runs, and